-Perimeter Trail is a 8.9 mile moderately trafficked loop trail located near Upper Marlboro, MD that features a river and is rated as moderate.
+Perimeter Trail is a 8.9 mile moderately trafficked loop trail located near Upper Marlboro, Maryland that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash